-Clemson University will capitalize, tag for identification, and maintain detailed inventory records for all equipment items valued $5,000 or greater at a central University level.
+Clemson University will capitalize, tag for identification, and maintain detailed inventory records for all equipment items equal to or greater than $5,000 at a central University level.
 Custodial and security responsibility for all University equipment, both capitalized and non-capitalized, is vested at the departmental administrative level.

 A. Legal Authority, Ownership, Custody and Control